alex-paystack/news-app/README.md

 # News App

-An app that shows the news
+An app that shows the news.
+Deployed version can be found [here](https://alex-paystack.github.io/news-app/)

 ## Setup